 TIP #3 Exfoliate to Keep Skin Fresh

 Exfoliating the skin is paramount to keeping skin fresh ensuring layers of dead skin cells are being removed.
 This is something that wearing a mask for long periods of time can prevent and in turn create blockages in the pores.
 Regular exfoliation and the types of acid you use will depend on your skin type.
 I have an in-depth guide on choosing acid exfoliants here.
 In general, if you have oily, clogged skin choose a BHA.
 For drier, flaky or mature skin you may prefer an AHA.
-At the moment I’m exfoliating every two days but was gently doing this daily when I had blemishes that needed attention.
+At the moment I’m exfoliating every two days but will do this daily (yet gently) whenver I have blemishes/maskne that needs attention.